-If you’re planning to show a non-native coloured in the ring this season, you need to know how to create the best possible picture in the ring.
-The following judges’ tips will ensure you make an instant impact and avoid common pitfalls.
+If you’re planning to show your non-native coloured — horse or pony — this season, you need to know how to create the best possible picture in the ring.

 Coloured horses and ponies are determined by colour and not by breed or type, which means the classes contain a variety of types.